-When the variable is declared, the process will reserve a certain amount of memory on the stack to store the value of the variable.
+When a variable is declared, the process will reserve a certain amount of memory on the stack to store the value of the variable.
 The process will allocate enough memory to hold the entire possible value.
 For example, if you declare a string with size 20, the process will allocate 20 bytes of memory on the stack for that string.

 If no value is initialized, the initial value of the variable will be undefined.
 This means that it may have any value, and that value may be different each time the program is executed.